michaelgabriellson/CICS-hangman/README.md

 ## 🚀 Project Summary

-A COBOL/CICS-based interactive Hangman game built on a mainframe environment, showing how user interactions are handled step by step in a CICS application, DB2 integration, and BMS-driven screen handling.
+A COBOL/CICS-based interactive Hangman game built on a mainframe environment, showing how user interactions are handled step by step in a CICS application, along with DB2 integration and BMS-driven screen handling.

-The application was presented during IBM Z Day in 2025, showcasing real-time interaction and transaction-based processing in a CICS environment.
+The application was presented during IBM Z Day, showcasing real-time interaction and transaction-based processing in a CICS environment.

 ---

 ## 🎯 What this project demonstrates

 - Building interactive applications in a CICS environment
-- Managing state using pseudo-conversational design
+- Handling user input step by step across multiple CICS calls
 - Integrating COBOL with DB2 using embedded SQL
 - Designing terminal UIs using BMS maps
-- Handling user input and validation in a transactional system
+- Managing game logic and validation in a transactional system

 ---

 ## 📸 Demo